blimpage/your-pokemon-for-today/README.md

   - Maybe even exclude Sugimori images from the spritesheet based on whether or not a KC image is present?? :o

+    - Tried to do this, but it's difficult since spritesmith ignores duplicate images.
+So if you want to insert a blank image into a spritesheet multiple times, then you need to use multiple blank images! :(

 - ~~Concatenate and minify CSS & JS~~

 - Add a filtering option to _only_ display KC's images (and maybe one to show only ones he hasn't done?
 Would anyone ever even want that?)